BroadcomMFD/broadcom-product-scripts/endevor/Package-Shipping-Model-and-Script-Examples/README.md

 ### Multiple Endevors

-If you are running multiple Endevors, it would be unreasonable to assume they use the same dateaset names and jobcard values.
-Rather, it might be preferable to allow them to execute the same package shipping software, while allowing for site-specific differences.
-Dataset names,  jobcard variations, and anything that must be different from one Endevor to the next can be supported, using a "callable Rexx" service described here.
-Where there might be something different from one Endevor to the next, you can create and place variable names into the package shipping objects, and expect variable substitutions to occur differently at each site.

-On the mainframe, REXX can run in many places - including within an ISPF skeleton.
-Moreover, a REXX module can serve as a simple database of information.
-You can leverage this REXX versatility by adopting the methods of the **@DBOX** member in this folder.
-It supports variables whose values depend on the site.
-Name your copies of  **@DBOX** after the Lpar (or other) names, so that each one can operate with its own unique values based on common variable names.
-You can add your own variables as needed.
-A section like this one can be used in a skeleton member, such as the C1BMXIN member to support site-specific variables designated for your multiple Lpars or Endevor images.
+If you are running multiple Endevors, it would be unreasonable to expect that dateaset names and jobcard values (for example) be the same on all of them.
+A more resonable expectation is to allow each Endevor to use its own dataset names, jobcard values and other site-specific variations.

+If **DBOX** is the name of an Lpar, then **@DBOX** is the name of a "callable Rexx" service, providing site-specific information for just that Lpar.
+Other Lpars can have their own "callable Rexx" services too.
+Then, the necessary differences from one Endevor to the next can be managed in "callable Rexx" service routines, and not managed in the common code.
+The example **C1BMXIN.skl**, paired with the **@DBOX** member, shows how this can be done.

+A "callable Rexx" service can be engaged anywhere REXX is run.
+One of the places is  within an ISPF skeleton.
+Member **C1BMXIN.skl** must reference a CSIQCLS0 library whose name might differ from one Lpar to the next.
+It calls **@DBOX** for the value of **MyCLS0Library** and re-assigns the returned value to a new variable named **CSIQCLS0**.
+Then the **&CSIQCLS0** reference will be replaced with the datset name returned by **@DBOX**.

+The lines of code below come from  **C1BMXIN.skl**.
+Notice that the trace is turned on.

     )CM ---------- This section shows accessing Site-Specific variables
     )CM ----------      Longer variable names must be assigned to
     )CM ----------      valid 8-byte ISPF variable names
-    )REXX  ORDERDSN JOBCLASS ACCTCODE MSGCLASS
+    )REXX  CSIQCLS0 ORDERDSN
     TRACE ?R
     WHERE = 'C1BMXIN Get local variables '
     WhereIam =  Strip(Left("@"MVSVAR(SYSNAME),8)) ;

-    interpret 'Call' WhereIam "'AltIDAcctCode'"
-    ACCTCODE  = Result
-    interpret 'Call' WhereIam "'AltIDJobClass'"
-    JOBCLASS  = Result
-    interpret 'Call' WhereIam "'AltIDMsgClass'"
+    interpret 'Call' WhereIam "'MyCLS0Library'"
-    MSGCLASS  = Result
+    CSIQCLS0  = Result
     interpret 'Call' WhereIam "'AltIDOrderfile'"
     ORDERDSN  = Result

     )ENDREXX

-The example shows the Trace turn on.
-If you submit a package shipment before turning the Trace option off, will see trace output such as this example:
+If you submit a package shipment leaving the trace turned on, the trace output will look something like this on your screen:

     13 *-*  WHERE = 'C1BMXIN Get local variables '
        >>>    "C1BMXIN Get local variables "
     14 *-*  WhereIam =  Strip(Left("@"MVSVAR(SYSNAME),8))
        >>>    "@DBOX"
-    16 *-*  interpret 'Call' WhereIam "'AltIDAcctCode'"
+    16 *-*  interpret 'Call' WhereIam "'MyCLS0Library'"
-    >>>    "Call @DBOX 'AltIDAcctCode'"
-    17 *-*  ACCTCODE  = Result
-    >>>    "0012300"
-    18 *-*  interpret 'Call' WhereIam "'AltIDJobClass'"
-    >>>    "Call @DBOX 'AltIDJobClass'"
+       >>>    "Call @DBOX 'MyCLS0Library'"
-    19 *-*  JOBCLASS  = Result
+       *-*   Call @DBOX 'MyCLS0Library'
-    >>>    "A"
+       >>>     "MyCLS0Library"
-    20 *-*  interpret 'Call' WhereIam "'AltIDMsgClass'"
-    >>>    "Call @DBOX 'AltIDMsgClass'"
+       >>>     "SYSDBOX.R190.CSIQCLS0"
-    21 *-*  MSGCLASS  = Result
+    17 *-*  CSIQCLS0  = Result
-    >>>    "Z"
+       >>>    "SYSDBOX.R190.CSIQCLS0"
-    22 *-*  interpret 'Call' WhereIam "'AltIDOrderfile'"
+    18 *-*  interpret 'Call' WhereIam "'AltIDOrderfile'"
        >>>    "Call @DBOX 'AltIDOrderfile'"
-    23 *-*  ORDERDSN  = Result
+       *-*   Call @DBOX 'AltIDOrderfile'
+       >>>     "AltIDOrderfile"
        >>>     "SYSDBOX.NDVR.JCL"
+    19 *-*  ORDERDSN  = Result
+       >>>    "SYSDBOX.NDVR.JCL"

 Lines 13 and 14 show the REXX code identifying where it is running.
-The REXX "MVSVAR(SYSNAME) tells you "the name of the system your REXX exec is running on".
-Our "bundles" process assumes it also names a REXX module (like **DBOX** in the folode) that contains site-specific information.
+The **MVSVAR(SYSNAME)** tells you "the name of the system your REXX exec is running on".
 The remainder of the trace output shows various calls to @DBOX to fetch site values.

-Engaging the "callable REXX" service can be made from any running REXX.
-The example above shows calls from an ISPF panel.
-The process that automates package shipments can use the "calleble REXX" service from an Endevor REXX exit, or from REXX executions from zowe.
+Engaging the "callable REXX" service may also be performed from an Endevor REXX exit or from REXX zowe executions.

+Here is an interesting thing about the CSIQCLS0 variable.
+The variable is created brand new in the REXX portion of the C1BMXIN skelelon, and is used as an ISPF variable on the SYSEXEC statement of th TAILOR step.
+You can make vaiables like CSIQCLS0 be both an ISPF variable and a Table Tool variable, if included in the Tailor step.